blocknetdx/api-docs/source/includes/_xbridge.md

   "asset": "SYS"
 }
 ```
-This call is used to generate a new address for the given asset.
+This call is used to generate a new address for the specified asset.
 This call will only work for the assets returned in [dxGetLocalTokens](#dxgetlocaltokens).

 ### Request Parameters